circonus/irondb-docs/cluster-sizing.md

 ## Rules of Thumb

 * Nodes should be operated at no more than 70% capacity.
-* Favor ZFS striped mirrors over other pool layouts
+* Favor ZFS striped mirrors over other pool layouts.
+This provides the highest performance in IOPS.
 * `W` must be >= 2
 * `N` must be >= `W`
 * `W` should be >= 3 when `N` >= 6